How to Boost Wi‑Fi Coverage in Large Homes

 - Update router firmware

-- Change Wi‑Fi channel to a less crowded one
+- Switch to a less crowded Wi‑Fi channel

-- Switch devices to the 5 GHz band when possible
+- Use the 5 GHz band when possible

-- Check if your internet plan matches your usage
+- Check if your internet plan matches your household usage